The rail, road, flight and ferry travel chaos you need to know about this Christmas

 - Bristol: 28 December, with high pressure for arrivals on 2 and 4 January.

-- Edinburgh: Before Christmas, 22 December will be busiest; peak day overall is 29 December, with 28 December and 2 January also busy.
+- Edinburgh: peak day overall is 29 December, with 28 December and 2 January also busy.

 - Luton: 28 December